 Please note: This tour may be suitable for reduced mobility passengers, please call for further information.

 based on 7 verified reviews

 Great tour guide, beautiful location, fantastic hotel and food and a friendly bunch of fellow travellers.

 Well organised travel, helpful and knowledgeable tour manager.
 Good and comfortable hotel.

 Well led by our tour manager.
 All good hotels.
 All good excursions, even good weather.

-A good tour, well organised in a nice hotel
+A good holiday, well organised in a nice hotel

 Would have been 5 star except for chaotic situations at times when boarding the trains (especially the Thalys train).
 Everybody getting on board via the wrong doors and travellers all trying to move in opposite directions in narrow corridors with luggage too wide to pass through.
 Took ages to sort out and it often had to be done whilst train was moving at speed.
 A potentially dangerous situation?
 Much clearer labelling of seat numbers by carriage entrance doors, together with direction arrows to those seat numbers, could have minimised this.

-An excellent tour.
+An excellent holiday.
 From the greeting at St Pancras to the final farewells it was a relaxing and enjoyable experience.